Safeguarding Text-to-Image Generation via Inference-Time Prompt-Noise Optimization: Introduction

 Aligning T2I models to safety goals presents significant challenges.
 First, diffusion models trained on large, unfiltered datasets often inherit biases and inappropriate content from the training data.
-For example, in Stable Diffusion 1.5 \cite{rombach2022high}, trained on LAION-5B \cite{schuhmann2022laion}, terms like ``Japanese" or ``Asian" can trigger sexually inappropriate outputs \cite{schramowski2023safe}.
-These unpredictable associations hinder effective text-level safety mechanisms \cite{li2024safegen}.
-Second, T2I systems are highly vulnerable to adversarial attacks; even black-box prompts can bypass safeguards and generate unsafe content \cite{yang2024sneakyprompt, tsai2023ring}.
-Finally, there is a fundamental conflict between the model's goal to faithfully follow text prompts \cite{ho2022classifier} and the need to avoid unsafe outputs.
+For example, in Stable Diffusion 1.5 \citep{rombach2022high}, trained on LAION-5B \citep{schuhmann2022laion}, terms like ``Japanese" or ``Asian" can trigger sexually inappropriate outputs \citep{schramowski2023safe}.
+These unpredictable associations hinder effective text-level safety mechanisms \citep{li2024safegen}.
+Second, T2I systems are highly vulnerable to adversarial attacks; even black-box adversarial prompts can bypass safeguards and generate unsafe content \citep{yang2024sneakyprompt, tsai2023ring}.
+Finally, there is a fundamental conflict between the model's goal to faithfully follow text prompts \citep{ho2022classifier} and the need to avoid unsafe outputs.
 Balancing these priorities is crucial for robust T2I safety.

-To address these challenges, we propose Prompt-Noise Optimization (PNO), a novel, training-free approach for mitigating unsafe image generation in T2I diffusion models.
+To address these challenges, we propose Prompt-Noise Optimization (PNO), a novel, training-free approach to mitigate unsafe image generation in T2I diffusion models.
 PNO introduces an optimization-based framework that adjusts {\it both} the noise trajectory and the continuous prompt embedding within the sampling process to produce safe images during inference time.
-By jointly optimizing these components, our method aligns image outputs with specific safety goals—such as avoiding sensitive or inappropriate content—while preserving prompt-image coherence.
+By jointly optimizing these components, PNO aligns image outputs with specific safety goals—such as avoiding sensitive or inappropriate content—while preserving prompt-image adherence, a critical aspect often overlooked in previous works.
 PNO operates by iteratively generating images and evaluating them with a safety evaluator, then adjusting the noise trajectory and prompt embedding to minimize a toxicity score.
 See Fig. \ref{fig:system} for an illustration of the overall algorithm flow.

-Our extensive empirical evaluations on multiple benchmark datasets demonstrate that PNO is (1) effective and efficient in reducing unsafe content generation, (2) robust against adversarial attacks, and (3) capable of maintaining optimal prompt-image alignment; see Fig. \ref{fig:CLIP relative} for an illustration of safety and alignment tradeoff achievable by PNO and other state-of-the-art methods.
-We see that PNO is able to achieve tradeoff curves that dominates all the rest of the methods we have evaluated.
-It is also important to note that, though PNO involves an iterative process and may incur additional inference costs, it requires no additional training data or model fine-tuning, which are typically far more time-consuming and resource-intensive.
-To the best of our knowledge, we are the first to propose {\it Inference-time Optimization} for enhancing the safety of T2I diffusion models.